scalameta/munit/docs/tests.md

 Some use-cases where you may want to define a custom `munit.Suite`:

-- implement APIs that mimic testinig libraries to simplify the migration to MUnit
+- implement APIs that mimic testing libraries to simplify the migration to MUnit
 - design stricter APIs that don't use `Any`
 - design purely functional APIs with no publicly facing side-effects